A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Abstract Merge Trees

 \begin{defi}[\cite{carlsson2013classify, curry2018fiber}] A persistent set is a functor $S:\mathbb{R}\rightarrow \Sets$.
 In particular, given a filtration of topological spaces $\X$, the persistent set of components of $\X$ is $\pi_0 \circ \X$. \end{defi}

-Note that, by endowing a persistence set with the discrete topology, every persistence set can be seen as the persistence set of components of a filtration.
-Thus a general persistence set $S$ can be written as $\pi_0(\X)$ for some filtration $\X$.
+Note that, by endowing a persistent set with the discrete topology, every persistent set can be seen as the persistent set of components of a filtration.
+Thus, a general persistent set $S$ can be written as $\pi_0(\X)$ for some filtration $\X$.

 Now we want to carry on, going towards the definition of merge trees.
 The existing paths for giving such notion relying on the language of TDA split at the definition of persistence module.
-All such approaches however share similar notions of \emph{constructible} persistent sets \citep{patel2018generalized} or modules \citep{curry2021decorated}.
-We report here the definition of constructible persistent sets adapted from \cite{patel2018generalized}.
-The original definition in \cite{patel2018generalized} is stated for persistent modules (as defined in \cite{patel2018generalized}) and it is slightly different - see \Cref{rmk:constructible_defi}.
+All such approaches however share similar notions of \emph{constructible} persistent sets \cite{patel2018generalized} or modules \cite{curry2021decorated}.
+We give here the definition of constructible persistent sets adapted from \cite{patel2018generalized}.
+The original definition in \cite{patel2018generalized} is stated for persistence modules (as defined in \cite{patel2018generalized}) and it is slightly different - see \Cref{rmk:constructible_defi}.